Jasmine Sanders Shows Off Tiny Bikini And Declares It’s ‘Unsticking Your Thighs From Plastic Chairs Season’

 “So sexy damn she look good,” said another user.

-“Love the braids,” a fourth person wrote, also adding the heart-eyed emoji for further emphasis.
+“Love the braids,” a fourth person wrote, also adding the heart-eyes emoji for further emphasis.

 Many of Jasmine’s followers decided to use emoji rather than words in order to convey how they felt about the snaps.
-By far, the most popular appeared to be the fire and heart-eyed emoji.
-However, some also preferred to use the fox one.
+By far, the most popular appeared to be the fire and heart-eyes emoji.
+However, some also preferred to use the fox.

 Jasmine has been sharing plenty of swimwear updates of late.
-As previously reported by The Inquisitr, she recently flaunted her toned figure while wearing an animal-print thong bikini.
-As she sunbaked, it appeared that she had also oiled up in order to get the perfect tan.
+As previously reported by The Inquisitr, she recently flaunted her figure while wearing an animal-print thong bikini.
+As she sunbathed, it appeared that she had also oiled up in order to get the perfect tan.